When the Good Times Come

-When The Good Times Come is the second studio album by British melodic rock band Hard Rain.
+When the Good Times Come is the second and final studio album by British melodic rock band Hard Rain.
 It was released in 1999 on Eagle Records.

-Bob Catley has stated that unlike Hard Rain's debut album, When The Good Times Come was stylistically different from anything they would have recorded as Magnum.
+Vocalist Bob Catley stated that unlike Hard Rain's debut album, When the Good Times Come was stylistically different from anything they would have recorded as Magnum.

 Track listing

 All Tracks written by Tony Clarkin.